KatharinaBuelow/heat-exposure-africa/README.md

 ### Climate Index

-For the calculation of the Number of extrem heat days (maximum temperature > 40°C) we use the [index_calculator](https://github.com/climate-service-center/index_calculator).
+For the calculation of the number of extrem heat days (maximum temperature > 40°C) we use the [index_calculator](https://github.com/climate-service-center/index_calculator).
 This is using [xclim](https://github.com/Ouranosinc/xclim)

 ### Future Population